openfisca/openfisca-ops/README.md

   - create a new service with a symlink
   - run `sudo visudo` and authorize openfisca to reload the new service.
   - reload the daemon
+  - run `sudo systemctl enable openfisca-web-api-frxx.service` so that the service automatically starts when the OS reboots
   - run `exit` twice
 - run `ssh deploy-api@fr.openfisca.org`